edgeimpulse/example-standalone-inferencing-zephyr-module/README.md

 This runs an exported impulse on most Zephyr development boards using Edge Impulse SDK Zephyr module and the Zephyr model deployment.

-## Add Edge Ipmulse SDK module to your environment
 This project differs from [example-standalone-inferencing-zephyr](https://github.com/edgeimpulse/example-standalone-inferencing-zephyr) because it uses the [Edge Impulse SDK Zepyhr module](https://github.com/edgeimpulse/edge-impulse-sdk-zephyr) and the Zephyr library deployment for the model instead of copying the C++ library export.

 ## Import the Edge Impulse SDK
-There are different ways to import the [Edge Impulse SDK Zepyhr module](https://github.com/edgeimpulse/edge-impulse-sdk-zephyr):
+There are different ways to import the [Edge Impulse SDK Zepyhr module](https://github.com/edgeimpulse/edge-impulse-sdk-zephyr) to be used with this project:
 1. Update the `west.yml` of your Zephyr repo adding the lines below for the SDK then call `west update` to downlaod the SDK into your Zepyr repo.

-1. Update (or add) the `manifest.yml` of your local project adding the lines below for the SDK then call `west update` to downlaod the SDK into your Zepyr repo.

 Here's the lines to add the EI-SDK:
 ```